fluidex/fluidex.github.io/src/posts_en/2021-03-04-recent-updates.md

 ---

-About us: The Fluidex team is developing the first order-book DEX with permissionless listings on Ethereum.
+About us: The Fluidex team is developing the first **zk-rollup layer2** order-book DEX with permissionless listings on Ethereum.
 For a more comprehensive introduction to the project, please see [our previous article](/posts/2020-11-30-fluidex-a-zkrollup-layer2-dex/).

 In this post, We are happy to explain what we have achieved since the early 2021, at what time the project was launched.